The problem with problem solving

 An example of ‘future making’ in action is the classic case of a school with a bullying problem.
 We all know no school has ever really ‘solved’ a bullying problem.
 But what many schools are doing today to address this challenge, is using Appreciative Inquiry to co-create futures.

 Instead of focusing on their problems, these schools come together to ask — what brings our school fully alive?
 What are the seeds of potential that exist within these perceived bully’s that wants to be expressed?
 How can they contribute to the seeds of potential within the broader school community?
-Appreciative Inquiry has been shown to elevate schools to new levels of potential and vitality — and issues like bullying fall away as part of the process.
+Appreciative Inquiry has been shown to elevate schools to new levels of potential and vitality — and issues like bullying tend to fall away as part of the process.

 The wolf you feed grows